svrweb/PrestashopFreeModules/README.md

 it's an effort to group them and socialize code that we build together to make better (and faster) addons.

-Thanksful to the efforts made by each developer and now it's time to take to next level.
+Thankful to the efforts made by each developer and now it's time to take to next level.

 List of Modules: